Traditions of the rommelpot in Flemish/Dutch iconography

 Vermeer knew the songs and dances which were accompanied by music of the fiddle, bagpipe, hurdy-gurdy or shawm and the other popular instruments.
 We know that he was raised in his father's inn Mechelen right in the center of Delft on the Market Square where most of the festivities took place.
 Music must have been all around.
 The rustic low-life scenes staged in inns and taverns, peasants' traditional festivities or private "merry" gatherings of the great Dutch/Flemish genre masters, like Adriaen van Ostade, Adriaen Brouwer, David Tenier, were familiar to all.

 But Vermeer took a different route, one more artistically noble and potentially lucrative, one that brought him into contact with the refined and sophisticated daily-life activities of the upper class.
-From his relatively humble origins, the courting Vermeer may have gained personal access to the upper crust of society through the patrician connections of his mother-in-law Maria Thins, through his patron Pieter van Ruijven, one of the wealthiest burghers in Delft, or perhaps, through his official post as Dean of the St. Luke's Guild, to which he was elected twice.
+From his relatively humble origins, the courting Vermeer may have gained personal access to the upper crust of society through the patrician connections of his mother-in-law Maria Thins, through his patron Pieter van Ruijven, one of the wealthiest burghers in Delft, or perhaps, through his official post as Dean of the Guild of Saint Luke, to which he was elected twice.

 This artistic decision was his own personal one, and his paintings, unsurpassed in their art, are the unequivocal evidence that he was right.
 As we know, music-making took considerable part in his œuvre.
 The side-by-side comparison below with a work by Vermeer's colleague Jan Steen may prove instructive.